 California Civil Code > Part 5.
 Common Interest Developments (Davis-Stirling Common Interest Development Act) > Chapter 6.
-Association Governance > Article 10.
-Government Assistance > Civil Code §5450.
+Association Governance > Article 5.
+Record Inspection > Civil Code §5450.
 Board and Membership Meetings Conducted During Government Declared Emergencies/Disasters

 (a) This section only applies to a common interest development if gathering in person is unsafe or impossible because the common interest development is in an area affected by one or more of the following conditions:

 (1) A state of disaster or emergency declared by the federal government.

 (2) A state of emergency proclaimed by the Governor under Section 8625 of the Government Code.

 (3) A local emergency proclaimed by a local governing body or official under Section 8630 of the Government Code.